dinesh-2-22/titanic-survival-app/README.md

 This is a Machine Learning project that predicts whether a passenger would survive the Titanic disaster using Logistic Regression and Streamlit.

-👉 *Live App Link:* [Click Here(https://titanic-survival-app-uyrasjltmzgereka5aqqek.streamlit.app/)
+👉 *Live App Link:* [Click Here. (https://titanic-survival-app-uyrasjltmzgereka5aqqek.streamlit.app/)

 ---